-Otitis Media Nursing Diagnosis and Nursing Care Plan
+Otitis Media Nursing Diagnosis & Care Plan

 It is commonly diagnosed in children but can affect adults as well.